haskell/cabal/cabal-testsuite/README.md

 * Tests are NOT reentrant: test build products are always built into the same location, and if you run the same test at the same time, you will clobber each other.
-This is convenient for debuggin and doesn't seem to be a problem in practice.
+This is convenient for debugging and doesn't seem to be a problem in practice.

-* Similarly, source directories are shared between all test files in a directory, so writing to source files (for recompilation testing, for example) is NOT reentrant.
-This can be a problem in practice, since tests can be run in parallel.
-We should build in some capabilities for sources to be copied to a separate working directory for cases like this.